Probate

 Estate Inventory

-Probate versus Non-Probate Property
+Probatable versus Non-Probatable Property

-It is important for the Personal representative to distinguish between property that is subject to probate and property that transfers outside of probate.
+It is important for the Personal Representative to distinguish between property that is subject to probate and property that transfers outside of probate.
 We assist our clients locate and assign estate property to one or the other of these categories.
 The Personal Representative must inventory all property, whether or not it is subject to probate.

 Creditors' Claims

+The Personal Representative bears the legal obligation to treat all individuals with an interest in the estate impartially, ensuring fairness without favoritism.
+Interested parties may include potential creditors—individuals or entities to whom the decedent owed money prior to their passing.
 The right of an estate creditor to collect may be lost if they do not properly present claims against the estate.
-Your Whipple Law Group Spokane probate lawyer assists the Personal representative in drafting the required notice to creditors, tracking responses, and determining whether they were legally presented.
+Your probate attorney assists the Personal Representative in drafting the required notice to creditors, tracking responses, and determining whether they were legally presented.
+In cases where claims are not presented properly, we provide advice to the Personal Representative on how to deny the claim for the benefit of the estate.

 Real Estate Transactions